 We create honest, self-reliant leaders equipped to renew their communities from the ground up.

 HOW WE DO IT

 Our students learn vital leadership skills while designing & implementing locally sustainable development projects.

 We focus exclusively on outcomes that will continue growing and building with or without our continued presence and support.

 We are diverse, independent leaders dedicated to creating lasting change.

-Leadership Initiatives works: the stories, faces and numbers that prove it.
+Our methods work: the stories, faces and numbers to prove it.